The advent of the Internet has led to a variety of odd body hygiene myths being spread around.

 Men and women naturally produce underarm hair, so already you can see how much of this protein is present in your armpits and all across your body.

 When bacteria collect on your skin, they are provided with a rich diet of various lips and proteins in your sweat.

-On the flip side, men who have a diet consisting of fresh vegetables and oil-low foods will provide less fuel to the bacteria on your skin and thus will smell better as a result.
+On the flip side, men who have a diet consisting of fresh vegetables and oil-low foods will provide less fuel to the bacteria on their skin and thus will smell better as a result.

 What Is an Antiperspirant?

-An antiperspirant is distinct from deodorant, and you can tell exactly what it’s supposed to do just by looking at the word.
+When a deodorant vs antiperspirant comparison is done, an antiperspirant is distinct from a deodorant, and you can tell exactly what it’s supposed to do just by looking at the word.

 This will limit their reproductive ability and, hopefully, make your body smell less bad as a result.

 While most folks have bodies that only sweat when they become very overheated, there are plenty of people who have sweat glands that are a little overenthusiastic comparatively.

-People who sweat a lot when they are not overheated or when they are nervous in social situations will often use antiperspirants to prevent sweat stains from showing up in their clothes and keep their bodies dry.
+When it comes to deodorant vs antiperspirant, people who sweat a lot when they are not overheated or when they are nervous in social situations will often use antiperspirants to prevent sweat stains from showing up in their clothes and keep their bodies dry.